GBIFUruguay/lontra-harvester/canadensys-harvester-ui/README.md

 canadensys-harvester-ui
 =======================

-Swing based UI for the Canadensys harvester.
+Swing based management tool for the Canadensys harvester.

+This tool allows:
+* Trigger the harvest for a single resource
+* Add new resource
+* View import log

 Dependencies